-Ref Торіс Feedback Received / Issues raised or previously noted by the Board Recommendations preparers but from a good cross section of investors'.
-Staff also recommend this issue to be considered as part of research agenda.
-D5 Prospective information Some stakeholders suggested that the AASB should develop standards on information disclosed in Initial Public Offering documents, i.e. prospectus.
+Ref Topic Feedback Received / Issues raised or previously noted by the Board Staff recommendation (August 2016 AP 8.0) Staff recommendation (this agenda paper) D5 Prospective information Some stakeholders suggested that the AASB should develop standards on information disclosed in Initial Public Offering documents, i.e. prospectus.
 Staff recommend this issue to be considered as part of research agenda.
+Consider exploring whether the AASB should develop proposals/ guidance with respect to prospective information as a potential project when resources become available - no further work on this topic until such time.
 D6 AASB 138 Intangible assets Some stakeholders think there is a need to reconsider how intangible assets should be reported.
+A stakeholder expressed the concerns of the growing gap between market valuations and net book value recognised in financial accounts and considers that there may be value in the IASB reactivating its work on intangible assets as a means to contribute to the conversation on how reporting entities should communicate with report users on intangibles - both booked and unbooked.
 Staff are aware that this topic is on the IASB agenda.
-A stakeholder expressed the concerns of the growing gap between market valuations and net book value recognised in financial accounts and considers that there may be value in the IASB reactivating its work on intangible assets as a means to contribute to the conversation on how reporting entities should communicate with report users on intangibles - both booked and unbooked.
 Staff recommend discussing with the relevant IASB staff how the AASB can contribute to the IASB project.
+No specific further work to be actioned on this topic, but issues may be identified as part of work on the proposed AASB project on intangible assets for raising to the IASB.
 D7 Value added statements A stakeholder suggested that the AASB should provide guidance on value added statements.
 Value added statements are a financial statement that shows how much wealth has been created by an entity through utilisation of its resources and how is that wealth distributed among various stakeholders.
 Staff recommend additional outreach be conducted to understand the usage of value added statements prior to making a recommendation as to whether a specific project be undertaken by the Board on this issue.
+Consider exploring whether the AASB should develop proposals/ guidance with respect to value added statements as a potential project when resources become available - no further work on this topic until such time.
 D8 Remuneration reporting There was a general view that the current rules for remuneration reporting are complex and include redundant, overlapping requirements, which give rise to a lengthy compliance report.
-Some suggested the AASB should undertake a project about the users' needs around Staff recommend a project plan be developed, including discussing with relevant stakeholders, such as Treasury, how the AASB can contribute to improving the current
+Some suggested the AASB should undertake a project about the users' needs around remuneration reporting to determine Staff recommend a project plan be developed, including discussing with relevant stakeholders, such as Treasury, how the AASB can contribute to improving the Add project on remuneration reporting onto the Board's active agenda.